 Now that you have the hoop set and the first block done, you can move onto the next and continue from there.
 Depending on how many blocks you want, you will continue on with a different color.
 You can also start moving down and make bigger blocks out of the smaller ones.
 This type of project is great practice for stitching between colors.

 Many people "park" one color to move onto the next and then pick up the contrasting color.
-This is a way that you do not have to rethread your needle and cut your floss.
-If you part the needle, you can pick it up at any time.
+This is a way that you do not have to rethread your needle and cut your embroidery floss.
+If you park the needle, you can pick it up at any time.
 The only downfall of this is the loss of floss and running out.

 Stitching a color block is an easy way to work on your stitching skills.
 It allows you to get the feel to move between colors.
 Once you feel comfortable with this type of stitching and color change, you can move on to shading and more advanced color cross stitch change.
 Color blocks are great for cell phone covers, accessories such as glasses case, tote bags, and small zipper bags.
 It would also look wonderful on a Christmas stocking.
 Don't be afraid to think outside the box and try this technique on pieces of furniture.
 The possibilities are endless with this tutorial and pattern.